How To Choose Between The Best Observation Decks in New York?

 There is a friendly doorman outside who will greet and wave you inside.

-Your journey to this floor will begin at the lobby, where you will see a model of the Empire State Building, which took 110 days to build.
+Your journey to the 102nd floor will begin at the lobby, where you will see a model of the Empire State Building, which took 110 days to build.

 When the line starts moving, you will go up to the second floor, which is the first stop.